calculquebec/cq-formation-advanced-python/ul-20160216/03-compiling.md

         pi += (4 - 8 * (i % 2)) / (float)(2 * i + 1)
     return pi
 ~~~

+Note that the #cython compiler directive must be at the very beginning of your pyx file.
+To access the list of valid compiler directives, head over to the [Cython documentation page](http://docs.cython.org/src/reference/compilation.html#compiler-directives).

 And we compile yet again our Cython code: